NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 The extended phase-in period gives New Jersey food businesses and their suppliers ample time to prepare.
 The following steps outline a practical compliance approach:

-- Audit your current packaging inventory.
-Identify every food-contact packaging item you purchase, including the supplier, product name, material type, and any existing PFAS-related documentation.
-Because S 2560 covers all food packaging materials, every item in your inventory needs to be evaluated.
+- Audit your fiber-based packaging inventory.
+Identify every fiber-based food-contact packaging item you purchase, including the supplier, product name, material type, and any existing PFAS-related documentation.
+Focus on molded fiber containers, paper bags, wraps, cups, and pizza boxes.

 - Contact your suppliers early.
 Reach out to each packaging supplier and ask whether their products contain intentionally added PFAS.
 Request a timeline for transitioning to PFAS-free formulations if they have not already done so.
 Suppliers that cannot provide a clear transition plan by mid-2027 should be flagged for replacement.